BuildingLogiX/DataLynX/docs/getting-started/connect-to-bdx.md

 ---

 ## 🔒 7.
-HTTPS & Security Best Practices
+Security Best Practices

 For production environments:

-- Use **HTTPS** instead of HTTP
-- Install a valid certificate on the DataLynX Web Service
 - Restrict inbound access to the web port (80, 8050, or 8020) to trusted networks
 - Use random, complex passwords for BDX credentials
 - Ensure Windows firewall allows only required inbound traffic

 ---